Rewa Ake - “to be elevated higher”

 Pre-workshop questions and interim practical

 We have designed this workshop series to maximise your experiential learning, and to allow researchers from around the country to participate.
 The more you put in, the more you take out.
-Over the three weeks, between workshop 2 and 3,there is an expectation for you to talk to 10 or more prospective customers.
+Over the four weeks, between workshop 2 and 3,there is an expectation for you to talk to 10, preferably more prospective end users to hear their insights.

-Upon registration we will send out a short summary of the program and acquire more information to help prepare for the series.
+Upon registration we will send out a summary of the program.

 Ian Storie